Concrete pump: History

 Until the early 20th century, concrete was mixed on the job site and transported from the cement mixer to the formwork, either in wheelbarrows or in buckets lifted by cranes.
 This required a lot of time and labor.
 In 1927, the German engineers Max Giese and Fritz Hull came upon the idea of pumping concrete through pipes.
 They pumped concrete to a height of 38 m and a distance of 120 m.
 Shortly after, a concrete pump was patented in Holland in 1932 by Jacob Cornelius Kweimn (Jacobus Cornelius Kooijman).
 This patent incorporated the developer's previous German patent.

 Mechanism

 Concrete pump designers face many challenges because concrete is heavy, viscous, abrasive, contains pieces of hard rock, and solidifies if not kept moving.

 Usually, piston pumps are used, because they can produce hundreds of atmospheres of pressure.
 Such piston-style pumps can push cylinders of heterogenous concrete mixes (aggregate + cement).
 At present, double-piston pumps are predominantly used, which are hydraulically driven by electric or diesel engines using oil pumps.
 The pressure pistons are hydraulically connected to each other through the drive cylinders and operate in a two-stroke mode.

-The pump below uses a transfer tube valve, and the one on the right uses seat valves.
+For lower pressures peristaltic pumps are common.